Who We Are

 Our Mission

-Our mission is to advance the well-being of children and young adults impacted by parental incarceration by building an ecosystem of support that follows them from cradle to career.
+Our mission is to advance the well-being of children and young adults impacted by parental incarceration by building the infrastructure for a coordinated cross-sector ecosystem of support that follows them from cradle to career.

 Guided by our four principles, ENGAGE, EDUCATE, ELEVATE, and EMPOWER, we are transforming how systems recognize, understand, and respond to children and young adults impacted by parental incarceration.
 We do this through public education, strategic partnerships, technical assistance, research, narrative change, leadership development, policy influence, and practical solutions that help institutions act with greater clarity, and accountability.